-Dude left behind massive earning potential in favor of following Gandhi‘s motto of “Be the change you wish to see in the world”.
+Boyle left behind massive earning potential in favor of following Gandhi‘s motto of “Be the change you wish to see in the world”.

-Pretty much left any money he had behind, bought an RV, and started living in the woods.
+He left any money he had behind, bought an RV, and started living in the woods.

 Doesn’t use money to buy anything, just fends for himself.

 There are a couple of interesting articles about his story, particularly The Guardian’s take on how he gets food:

 When I began living without money 18 months ago, the most common question people asked me was “How on earth are you going to eat?”.
 An understandable remark, but an insight into the burgeoning degrees of separation between the stomach and the soil.